MrQR-me/docs/FormBuilder/formbuilder.md

 {:toc }
 - .TOC

-The **MrQR**{: .text-purple-000 } Form Builder Addon is included when you purchase Additional Sites and enables you to duplicate sample forms to your new sites, Edit the duplicated sample Forms and create, Edit and duplicate your own **MrQR**{: .text-purple-000 } Forms.
+The **MrQR**{: .text-purple-000 } Form Builder Addon is included when you subscribe to any plan and enables you to duplicate global forms to your new sites, Edit the duplicated global Forms and create, Edit and duplicate your own **MrQR**{: .text-purple-000 } Forms.

-The Forms panel consists of two sections;
+The Forms panel consists of;
-* New Form - *Create a form*
+* NEW FORM button - *Create a form*
-* Forms - *All your Forms*
+* Site / Global forms switch - *All Usible Forms*

 All you forms, lists all the sample forms and forms created or duplicated on the current site.
 Sample Forms included on the **MrQR**{: .text-purple-000 } platform cannot be edited, they must 1st be duplicated to a site and the duplucate form can be edited.
 ## New Forms